CRM that

 speaks revenue.

-Group bookings, corporate deals, and Smart Pricing — all aware of your hotel's revenue context.
+Group bookings, corporate deals, Smart Pricing, displacement — all aware of your hotel's revenue context.
 Built for sales teams that don't want to leave the platform their RM works in.

 Generic CRMs don't know your OTB.
 They don't know your budget.
 They don't know what €145/night means on a Friday in May vs a Tuesday in November.
 We built one that does.